Best Travel Credit Cards of 2023

 So before you pick your new card, ask yourself the following questions:

 • How much will I spend?
-You’ll want to make sure that you’ll spend enough with the card you choose to offset the annual fee, if there is one.
+You’ll want to make sure that you’ll spend enough with the card you choose to offset its annual fee, if there is one.
 Some luxury travel cards tend to have high annual fees.

 • What will I spend on most?
-Do make a lot of dining purchases?
+Do you make a lot of dining purchases?
 Do you spend more money on flights or hotels?
 Do you subscribe to a lot of streaming services?
 Make sure the bonus categories on the card you choose line up with the categories in which you do the most spending.

 • What travel perks do I value the most?
 In addition to how frequently you can take advantage of perks, you also need to think about which ones are most valuable to you overall.
 That could depend on the types of travel you typically enjoy.
 For instance, if you're a frequent flyer, you may value the airline fee credits, no foreign transaction fees, priority boarding, or free checked bags that you get with certain cards.
-But if you travel less frequently, you might get more value from a free Doordash Dashpass membership, bonus points on takeout, or Uber credits.
+But if you travel less frequently, you might get more value from a free Doordash Dashpass membership, bonus points on takeout, or Uber Cash.

 How do these issuers compare?